locaweb/leela-client/README.rst

  LEELA
 =======

-Distributed, real time event processor and monitoring engine.
+Client library for leela, the distributed, real time event processor and monitoring engine.

+This client was made for the first version of leela, the latest version uses collectd and made this client obsolete.

 Documentation
 =============